Beagle

 - Eyes

-Their eyes are brown or hazel, large and soft or pleading.
+Their large eyes are brown or hazel and have a soft, pleading look.

 - Nose